Helpful Gardening Tips

 However, the wet shade is its most important home.
 This evergreen carpet has been used as a lawn grass in Texas due to its never needing to be mowed or water once established.
 It can withstand light traffic and is quite charming with gardens in mind.
 Mixed with bulbs or other plants it gives a lacey look to your beautiful blooming bulbs.
 It does bloom in early spring with fuzzy little flowers that catch the wind and sways back and forth.

 The Texas sedge is a kind of native grass.
 It doesn't have a height its grass it just keeps on growing.

 It has a bright green color and stays that way year round.
 Sometimes you'll find it covering forest floors.
 Anywhere you plant this plant will make a statement.
-Texas Sedge is commonly grown in central Texas or places where there are dry, humid climates.
-It is preferred because it doesn’t require a lot of maintenance and often does not require as much mowing as other grasses or turfs would.
+Texas Sedge; grown in central Texas or places where there are dry, humid climates.
+Preferred because it doesn’t require a lot of maintenance and often does not require as much mowing as other grasses or turfs would.
 It has a high tolerance to heat.
-Planted in a water garden, pond or lake looks perfect and makes it complete.
+Planted in a water garden; pond or lake looks perfect and makes it complete.